-Jesus came to earth and lived a perfect life, perfectly keeping all of the dietary and ceremonial, as well as, the moral laws He perfectly fulfilled all of the Law—including the sacrificial law, when He died in our place and shed His blood for us.
+Jesus came to earth and lived a perfect life, perfectly keeping all of the dietary and ceremonial, as well as, the moral laws.
+He perfectly fulfilled all of the Law—including the sacrificial law, when He died in our place and shed His blood for us.
 We no longer need to offer animal sacrifices because His death, once for all time and all people, was sufficient (see Heb.
 10:1-25).
 All of the Laws and ceremonies pointed to Him.
 They showed us our sinfulness by showing us God’s perfect standard in the moral law.
 They showed us that sin results in death, but that our sins could be atoned for by an innocent, substitutionary sacrifice.
-They emphasized God’s holiness and wrath at sin, while also demonstrating His mercy in providing atonement for the sin.
+They emphasized God’s holiness and wrath at sin, while also demonstrating His mercy and grace in providing atonement for the sin.
 God demonstrated His love for us in sending His own Son to be that atoning sacrifice.
 Jesus fulfilled it all—the meaning behind every sacrifice, every ceremony, and every Messianic prophecy. (see Messianic Prophecy page, especially Lesson 11—The Suffering Servant—part 1) It is finished; nothing more needs to be done.

 As for the dietary laws, you would be healthier if you followed them.
 You’d be eating a diet low in animal fat but with good fat such as olive oil and avoiding foods often associated with food poisoning (especially when refrigeration is not possible) or allergic reactions, such as pork and shellfish.
 Did you know that if you eat meat and dairy products together you don’t get the nutritional benefits of the dairy products?
 God knew what He was doing when He gave the Jewish people those laws.
 God promised the people that if they obeyed those laws He’d keep the people from experiencing the diseases of the Egyptians (Ex.
 15:26).
 However, God has declared all food clean (see Acts 10:14-15; 11:8-9) as a symbol for His acceptance of all peoples, not just Jews in His plan of salvation.
 What was once unclean and unacceptable, God has made clean and acceptable—whether you are considering food or sinners, God has the power to make it clean.
 "Do not call anything impure that God has made clean."
 (Ac 10:15)